lwz7512/AwesomeProject2/README.md

-A simple reac-native TODO list with Redux-persistence support
+A simple react-native TODO list with Redux-persistence support
 ------------------------

 @2018/04/17